-All staff members of the school are mandatory reporters of child abuse.
-We are required by law to report suspected abuse.
+All staff members of the school are mandatory reporters of child abuse and/or neglect.
+We are required by law to report suspected abuse and/or neglect..

 R. Use of the Grace Episcopal School Logo

 The official Grace Episcopal School logo may only be used or reproduced with the prior permission of the Head of School.